mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/call-code.md

 There are several key components to this code:

-1. A small UI that allows you to enter a username and then click the `Call` button to make the the in-app call to the specified user (Bob).
+1. A UI that allows you to enter a username and then click the `Call` button to make the the in-app call to the specified user (Bob).
 2. Code that logs the user (Alice) into the Client SDK (a JWT is used for authentication) using `.login(USER_JWT)`.
 3. The function to make the call is `callServer(username, type)`, where `type` in this case is "app", as the destination is the specified user (Bob).
     > **NOTE**: Another way to make Voice Calls is with `inAppCall(username)` which uses peer-peer call functionality.
 [More info on `inAppCall()`](/sdk/stitch/javascript/Application.html#inAppCall__anchor)